-All of us use Bing, Google, and Yahoo to get information off the Internet.
-But what can parents, teachers, schools, mental health professionals and researchers use to get information about what their child’s or student’s behaviors mean and what are the best intervention programs for helping that child?
-They can use the Lantern.
+All of us use Bing, Google, and Yahoo to get information.
+But what can parents, teachers, schools, mental health professionals and researchers use to get information about what their child’s or student’s behaviors mean?
+Or what are the best intervention programs for helping a needy child?
+The answer up to now has been nothing.
+But now, with your support, they can use the Lantern as

-1) a free search engine that allows users to type in or speak behaviors they see in a child to discover how those behaviors correlate with certain types of likely violence;
+a free search engine that allows users to to discover a child’s behaviors correlate with certain types of violence;

-Developing the Lantern requires funding to attract a full time rather than volunteer staff of researchers, data architects and engineers, and an administrative unit that manages our funding efforts, alliance partnerships, public relations and organizational development.
-Whatever you donate helps every child needing emotional help.
+Developing the Lantern requires funding to attract a full time staff of researchers, data architects and engineers, and an administrative unit that manages our funding efforts, corporate partnerships, public relations and organizational development.
+Whatever you donate indirectly helps any child needing emotional help.